Citation examples

 Law reports (cases) from 2002

 From 2002 cases have been given a neutral citation.
 This means that it isn't necessary to include details of the printed law report series in which it was published.
-When using this type of citation you must give details of the publication in which the case was reports or the database/website you used.
+When using this type of citation you must give details of the publication in which the case was reported or the database/website you used.

 Include the following elements: